Kyren223/Krypton/CODE_STYLE_GUIDE.md

 - Use only `#include <header>`
 - If a function can be marked as `const`, do it
 - Use `const` whenever possible
+- Always use `override` when overriding a virtual function

 ## File Structure
 - All source files should be in the `src` folder